 To help restaurant owners and kitchen managers in our service area, Georgia and South Carolina, here is a quick guide to tell if your kitchen exhaust hood cleaners are consummate professionals or industry laggards.
 This simple checklist is a snapshot of what any professional commercial kitchen exhaust hood cleaner should be doing for you.

-- On arrival all employees should be in uniform and wearing an ID badge.
+- On arrival all employees should be in uniform.

 - The lead technician should meet with the location manager and do a quick walk-through to explain the cleaning that will be preformed and look for problem areas.